Skip Navigation LinksAsylee-Information

 ā€‹ā€‹ā€‹Refugee Health Assessment Program

 The Refugee Health Assessment Program (RHAP) is a free medical exam that includes tuberculous (TB) testing and vaccines.
 The exam also covers vaccines that are needed for green card applications.
 The exam is open to newly arrived refugees, asylees, victims of human trafficking, Special Immigrant Visa holders, and humanitarian parolees from Afghanistan, Cuba, Haiti, and Ukraine.
-The following counties have RHAP clinics: Alameda, Contā€‹ra Costa, Kern, Los Angeles, Orange, Sacramento, San Bernardino (also serves Riverside County), San Diego, San Francisco (also covers Marin and San Mateo Counties), Santa Clara, and Stanislaus.
+The following counties have RHAP clinics: Alameda, Contā€‹ra Costa, Los Angeles, Orange, Sacramento, San Bernardino (also serves Riverside County), San Diego, San Francisco (also covers Marin and San Mateo Counties), Santa Clara, and Stanislaus.
 Visit the RHAP County Cliniā€‹cs webpage for the list of RHAP clinics in California.

 RHAP clinics ask patients to split their medical exam in to two visits.
 During the first visit, lab tests and vaccines are done.
 The second visit covers a physical exam, lab follow ups, and referrals to needed specialty medical care.
 The second visit should be done within 90 days of the date you are granted asylum.
 Please enroll in Medi-Cal before scheduling your appointment with the RHAP clinic.
 You do not need to have your Medi-Cal card for the refugee health clinics.
 If you do not have Medi-Cal or are beyond the initial 90 days of being granted asylum, please speak with the Refugee Health Clinic staff.